 The Grind Level

 To start, grind your coffee beans with a coffee grinder, preferably with a medium or medium-coarse grind setting.
 This setting will allow more flavor to be extracted from the coffee beans during the brewing process.
-For our Mexican Light roast, which would taste excellent in a Chemex, we would recommend starting with 25 grams of coffee.
-For our Honduran Medium roast, we would recommend starting with 22 grams of coffee.
+For our Mexican Light roast or Guatemalan Light Roast, which would both taste excellent in a Chemex, we would recommend starting with 25 grams of coffee.
+For our Honduran Medium Roast or our Guatemalan Medium Roast we would recommend starting with 22 grams of coffee.
 Adjusting the amount of coffee beans (even by a gram) will make an impact on the taste of your cup of coffee.

 The first step is to place the filter into the Chemex.
 Due to the folded design of the Chemex filter, divide the filter so that there are three layers facing the spout and one layer facing the back.
 Then, rinse the filter with hot water in order to eliminate the “paper taste” and to warm up the Chemex.
 Once the filter has been rinsed, pour the water out.